JoinColony/colonyNetwork/docs/_bug_rules.md

 ==TOC==

-## Rules

-All bugs reported must be done _either_ through the creation of an issue in the colonyNetwork github repo, or by an email sent to security@colony.io (if the bug is deemed by the finder to be sensitive to public disclosure).

 ## Scope

 This bug bounty program extends to all contracts within the [colonyNetwork Github repo](https://github.com/JoinColony/colonyNetwork).

 This includes, but is not limited to: